irrealis/r-datascience-samples-and-guidelines/03-getting-and-cleaning-data/01-components-of-tidy-data/README.md

+# R Data-Science Samples and Guidelines
-# 03 Getting and Cleaning Data
+## 03 Getting and Cleaning Data

-## 01 Components of Tidy Data
+### 01 Components of Tidy Data
 #### Questions and Answers:

 What are the components of reproducible data?